 Another preference of foundations, extremely consequential at the time, though less often discussed is that they regularly preferred applications compatible with the liberal, empirical and mainly quantitative form of social knowledge practiced in the US.
 In this way, local research questions and non-positivist sociology and political science routinely were quenched.
 The foundations officers had a relatively clear sense that the social sciences they funded should be identical—both in methodology and purpose—in the East Coast, the Mexican altiplano, and in the River Plate, if they were to deliver some public good.

 By placing Ford’s funding activities in the Southern Cone since the mid-1970s within the foundations’ US context, it then becomes possible to assess more clearly the political significance of that support on the continent.
-To this point and around 1970, U.S. foundations and particularly Ford, were starting to move away both from their decades-old alignment with US foreign policy and their established strategy of collaborating with recipients’ governments.
+By the mid-1970s, U.S. foundations and particularly Ford, were starting to move away both from their decades-old alignment with US foreign policy and their established strategy of collaborating with recipients’ governments.
 These foundations would cease viewing universities as preferred grantees, providing greater attention to social movements—such as the civil rights movement in the U.S.—as key players in society.
 Their counterparts abroad, human rights activists, increasingly attracted the attention of Ford and later of the Open Society and other donors.

 Because by 1970, it had become increasingly difficult for U.S. foundations to collaborate with the military dictatorships in Latin America that the US government supported.
 The dictatorships were dismissing professors and other public officials from their jobs, prosecuting, and even killing their own nationals, among them individuals that foundations had supported in the hope that—as future professors and public officials—they would contribute to the education of their fellow citizens, the elaboration of sound policies, and the production of further public goods across the region.
-Shifting their funding strategies by 1970, U.S. foundations such as Ford ended up diffusing information on the crimes against its former grantees and their fellow citizens as a way to provide them and others with a public good that usually, though clearly not always, distinguishes the state from other organizations: by providing a minimum of security.
+As they shifted their funding strategies, U.S. foundations such as Ford ended up diffusing information on the crimes against its former grantees and their fellow citizens.
+Foundations did so as a way to provide them and others with a public good that usually, though clearly not always, distinguishes the state from other organizations: by providing a minimum of security.